rafael-pinho/dot-files/arch-linux/README.md

 #### [Reset Installation](/arch-linux/reset-install.sh)

-Remove all and leave only base and base-devel.
+Remove all and leave only base and base-devel packages.
 <br>
 <br>